PerrinMyerson/Search-Engine/README.md

 can refresh a viewport PNG while printing the visible text viewport, and can compose a deterministic browser-window PNG with simple tab/location/status chrome plus narrow window-coordinate hit testing for future native shell backends.
-The feature-gated `brutal-browser window` command presents the same RGBA window frame through a native CPU framebuffer and routes mouse, wheel, and basic keyboard input through `BrowserApp`; it now includes narrow location entry and focused-control text routing, JSON app-profile visit-history/bookmark
+The feature-gated `rowser-browser window` command presents the same RGBA window frame through a native CPU framebuffer and routes mouse, wheel, and basic keyboard input through `BrowserApp`; it now includes narrow location entry and focused-control text routing, JSON app-profile visit-history/bookmark